NicoHood/SecureLoader/Readme.md

 The Firmware ID Hash consists of the FID and a (per firmware user) nonce.
 This way the nonce can be changed at any time if an unauthorized people sees the FID Hash.
 The firmware will display the FID Hash and the **user needs to verify it**.

+**The security also relies on the firmware, not only the bootloader!**

 ### Fuse Settings